Patrikvs94/Movielistr/README.md

 1. Client-side I also plan on using bootstrap or specifically reactstrap for easy component building.
 However I would like a comment if this is allowed.
-2. Mongoose will handle data sent to MongoDB.
+2. Mongoose will handle the Schemas and data that is sent to MongoDB.
 3. Nodemon will be used to run client and server-side at the same time.
 4. So far it's not determined but I think I will use Heroku for deployment and try Jenkins for build-tools.